Your Core Values Quiz

-The beauty and certainty in life is the constant of change.
-So your values too can, should and will change as you go through your life.
+One of the few certainties in life is constant change (at least of everything around you).
+So your values too can, should, and will change as you go through your life.
 Let them support and enhance you by remaining aware of what they are at each step.

 Delete what doesn’t need to be there.

 Re-list the rest in order of importance – most important first.